voxel-wiki/voxel-wiki.github.io/content/wiki/palettes/index.md

 which is a *way* smaller volume than the sky and underground, that the average chunk will hold more than a bakers dozen variants.

-So, how do we use that to our advantage?
+So, how can we use that to our advantage?

-Well, since the *variants* in any given chunk are *unique* within that chunk, we can stuff them into a list, like say...
+Well... since the *variants* in any given chunk are *unique* within that chunk, we can stuff them into a list, like say...

 ```pseudocode